kthcloud/docs/hugo/content/administration/vmTemplate.md

 ---
-title: Create a VM template
+title: VM Template
 ---

+# VM Template

 This guide will show how kthcloud manages VM templates and ensures that the templates are available in every zone.